 If you are reading this in your web browser, try visiting the site and adjusting the width of the browser.
 As the browser window gets smaller, the page does not change its layout.
 The text becomes impossible to read without scrolling to the right.

 If you want to see an example of responsive web design, check out our website https://www.etctech.com.my/ :D

 When visitors reach a site, it should be hassle-free in browsing the menu and looking for the information that they want.
 For example, http://www2.pnwx.com/.

 The site itself does not have navigation button which visitors might get lost during the surfing.
 Also, the color of the word and the background is not having a good contrast which makes a bad experience.

 Due to the demands on the web browser, the menu on the previous site is almost un-clickable.
 This is also a problem when sites are not optimized for mobile devices.
 When the elements do not adjust for the smaller screen, they may overlap or become too small to read.

 Avoiding this problem is easy if you complete detailed testing before launching your website.
 Use emulators or software to emulate how your site appears on various mobile devices, including the latest smartphones and tablets.

 How Can We Help?

 ETC Tech is a leading web design company in Malaysia with an extensive portfolio of remarkable results.
-Our website development and mobile app development services aims to help you and your business to grow.
+Our web design services and mobile app development services aims to help you and your business to grow.